Confetti Examples

 AI Training#

-Below is an example of what a JSON configuration file might look like for an AI model, particularly a machine learning model such as a neural network:
+Here’s an example of what a Confetti configuration file might look like for an AI model, particularly a machine learning model such as a neural network:

 model {